holyfair/TestTask/README.md

 Project starts from swagger page where you can test API.

 # Project structure
-1. Database - was choosen unralational database (Mongo) to store polymorphyc data in one collection
+1. Database - was chosen unralational database (Mongo) to store polymorphyc data in one collection
 2. Swagger - to test API
 3. Test library - xUnit
 4. Automapper - to map polymorpyc types